mykg/Flutter-what-i-did/README.md

 - **layout_test_app** : toast, stack like coulumn and row, child in container, margin, border, padding, alignmnet in container, GestureDector class n InkWell class, pressable icon
 - **web_app** : Raised Button, http package for dart/flutter, get request from webserevr
 - **dart_app** : function definition, calling , passing arguments, passing default value, returning value, using named parameter, higher order function (passing fucntion inside a function and so on), using => fat arrow or lambda expression, nameless fucntion or lambda
+- **assets_app** : used child concept, used card widget, played audio and created assests for audio and images raised button a container